kandev/lamp/README.md

 * PHP implementation is done via *php-fpm*.
 Some process optimizations are done in the available pool.
 * MariaDB is SSL capable and is binded to 127.0.0.1.
 Basic performance and usability optimizations.
 * Apache is optimized for security and best practices.
 Some http headers are filtered, some are added.
-* Cron is running dayly *Certbot* task to check and renew all used in Apache SSL certificates.
-Apache is restarted if required.
+* Cron is running dayly *Certbot* task to check and renew all SSL certificates used in Apache.
 * Docker host machine timezone is inherited.

-## Building Image ##
+## Build Image ##

 `docker build -t kandev/lamp:v1 .`

-## Build Container ##
+## Create Container ##

 `docker create -h lamp01 --network dmz --ip 172.20.0.3 --name lamp01 -p 80:80 -p 443:443 -v /volumes/lamp1/www:/var/www:rw -v /volumes/lamp1/mysql:/var/lib/mysql:rw -v /volumes/lamp1/log:/var/log:rw -v /volumes/lamp1/sites-enabled:/etc/apache2/sites-enabled:rw -v /volumes/lamp1/letsencrypt:/etc/letsencrypt:rw -v /etc/localtime:/etc/localtime:ro kandev/lamp:v1`

-*lamp01* will be the name of the container and the hostname for the virtual OS.
+* *lamp01* will be the name of the container and the hostname for the virtual OS.
-*dmz* is the name of the network to connect the container to.
+* *dmz* is the name of the network to connect the container to.
 You can use *docker network ls* and *docker network inspect ...* for details.
-*ip* is followed by the static IP address for the container.
+* *ip* is followed by the static IP address for the container.
 Your subnet might be different!

 This config also expect you to have all local volume folders created:
 ```
 mkdir -p /volumes/lamp1/letsencrypt